Stephen-Seo/SimpleArchiver/file_format.md

         2. The second bit is "other execute permission".
         3. The third bit is UNSET if relative links are preferred, and is SET if absolute links are preferred.
+        4. The fourth bit is set if this file/symlink-entry is invalid and must be skipped.
+Ignore following bytes after these 4 bytes bit-flags in this specification and skip to the next entry; if marked invalid, the following specification bytes for this file/symlink entry must not exist.
     3. The third byte.
         1. Currently unused.
     4. The fourth byte.